dananau/GTPyhop/README.md

         import pyhop_simple_travel_example  # example of near-backward-compatibility with Pyhop import simple_htn_acting_error      # example of a problem at acting time

-  - The [additional remarks](some_remarks.md) document mentioned earlier.
-It include some details about states, actions, and methods, a discussion of backward-compatibility with Pyhop, and comparisons to other planners.
+  - The [additional information](additional_information.md) document mentioned earlier.
+It includes some details about states, actions, and methods, a discussion of backward-compatibility with Pyhop, and comparisons to other planners.

 ### Miscellany